 - What existing collaborative skills and tools are already available for current and future conservation practitioners and who delivers them?

-- What gaps in collaborative skills and tools do conservation practitioners feel are needed to further support their conservation efforts?
+- What are the gaps in collaborative skills and tools that conservation practitioners feel are needed to further support their conservation efforts?

 - What are the best methods to deliver these tools and skills?

 The findings from the Practitioner Needs Assessment revealed critical gaps in collaborative capacity in conservation practitioners.
 We are taking action to address these gaps by working with partners on the following steps:

 Þ Collaborative Conservation Training Workshop, winter 2018.
 Building on the Needs Assessment, practitioners from across the Rocky Mountain West will gather to create an action plan to fill the collaborative capacity gap.
 The entire process will be designed by practitioner for practitioners.
 Bridging the collaborative capacity gap will require a long-term commitment and a diverse network of invested partners working together.
 Additional information regarding the workshop will be available in early fall 2017.